SCIM overview

 Notes on behavior:

-• All users sent by SCIM to TeamRetro have at minimum the Account Users role
+• All users sent by SCIM to TeamRetro have at minimum the Account Users role.

-• SCIM provisioned account roles are
+• SCIM provisioned account roles are:

-• User's roles at the team-level are not affected
+• User's roles at the team-level are not affected.

 Provisioning Teams and Team Roles

 In addition to provisioning account level roles, you can provision the creation of new Teams and assign users Team Roles via SCIM groups.
 By default, TeamRetro will look for any SCIM groups matching the TeamRetro-{{TeamName}}-Team-Admins or TeamRetro-{{TeamName}}-Team-Members pattern (based on a group name prefix and suffix match), and create a new team (if required) and provision the team roles.
-If you have a standard group naming scheme you'd like to use, you can adjust the expected group prefix / suffixes via the TeamRetro administration panel under Account > Settings > SCIM & API > Team Provisioning / Team Role Groups
+If you have a standard group naming scheme you'd like to use, you can adjust the expected group prefix / suffixes via the TeamRetro administration panel under SETTINGS > API & SCIM —> Team Provisioning / Team Role Groups.

 For example, if you configure the following groups in your identity provider: